JungMinyong/JungMinyong.github.io/researches.md

 The AGORA High-resolution Galaxy Simulations Comparison Project.
-V: Satellite Galaxy Populations In A Cosmological Zoom-in Simulation of A Milky Way-mass Halo.
+V: Satellite Galaxy Populations In A Cosmological Zoom-in Simulation of A Milky Way-mass Halo
 -------------
 Minyong Jung, Santi Roca-Fabrega, Ji-hoon Kim, and 18 coauthors in the AGORA collaboration.